App Development: User Guide

 Name The name, it is required and is used to refer to the style.

-Background Color This is specified in HTML (#RRGGBB) notation and a helper control is available to select the color.
-The value can also be manually typed.
+Background Color This is specified in HTML (#RRGGBBOO) notation (OO is Opacity) and a helper control is available to select the color.
+After selecting the color you can manually type the Opacity value (in hex) at the end.
+The entire color value can also be typed.

 Margin The margin is the amount of space to be added around the area being styled.
 The format and restrictions are same as for Padding above.